SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 ## What you'll learn: Overview
 Duration: 0:03:00

 This codelab will take you through the basics of the Soalce PubSub+ Distributed Tracing feature.
-Following these steps will take you through:
+The following steps will take you through:
 * Launching and configuring a PubSub+ Event Broker Software
 * Launching the OpenTelemetry Collector Contribution
 * Launching Jaeger, the open source, end-to-end distributed tracing backend to observe our traces